federicotorrielli/blog/content/posts/bayesian-in-expectation-is-not-a-theorem.md

 ---
-title: "Bayesian in expectation is not a theorem (yet): reviewing the argument"
+title: "\"Bayesian in expectation\" is not a theorem (yet): reviewing the argument"
 date: 2025-09-08T11:48:37+02:00
-draft: true
+draft: false
 preview_image: "https://files.catbox.moe/e3xvqv.png"
 ---

 ![image](https://files.catbox.moe/e3xvqv.png)

 **Disclaimer:** This analysis represents my current understanding of the technical claims in the referenced paper.
 The critiques presented here may contain errors in interpretation or technical detail.
-This is an evolving assessment that may be revised as I receive feedback or identify mistakes in my reasoning.
-Readers should consult the original paper and form their own technical judgments.
+This is an evolving post that may be revised as I receive feedback or identify mistakes in my reasoning.
+Readers should consult [the original paper](https://arxiv.org/abs/2507.11768) and form their own technical judgments.
 I welcome corrections and constructive discussion of any points raised below.

-The paper aims to reconcile two observations about large language models.
-First, positional encodings break the exchangeability conditions that justify classical Bayesian learning.
-Second, the same models appear to compress data well and sometimes look Bayesian in spirit.
-The claimed resolution is that transformers are Bayesian in expectation over permutations, not in realization at a fixed ordering.
-The paper then announces four quantitative results and several empirical confirmations.
+The paper aims to resolve two conflicting observations about large language models.
+First, positional encodings violate the exchangeability conditions required for classical Bayesian learning.
+Second, these models appear to compress data well and sometimes look Bayesian in spirit.
+The proposed resolution is that transformers are Bayesian in expectation over permutations but not in the realization at a fixed ordering.
+The paper presents four quantitative results and several empirical confirmations.

 The story is (super!) appealing, but right now the formal layer does not carry it.

-The reader does not need measure theory to follow the main thread.
+The reader does not need to have knowledge of measure theory to understand the main idea.
 I will keep the objects concrete.
-When I say martingale, think fair game where the next expected score given the past equals the current score.
-When I say MDL, think shortest code for data that pays a cost for the model plus a cost for the residual surprises.
-When I say positional encoding, think deterministic features of token positions that inject asymmetry into a model that would otherwise see permutations as equivalent.
+When I refer to a martingale, think of a fair game where the next expected score, given the previous outcomes, is equal to the current score.
+When I mention MDL (Minimum Description Length), think of the shortest code for the data that takes into account both the cost of the model and the cost of the residual surprises.
+When I talk about positional encoding, think of deterministic features of token positions that introduce asymmetry into a model that otherwise sees permutations as equivalent.

-The narrative organizes into three pillars.
-Pillar one is a formal identity that tries to justify the phrase Bayesian in expectation.
-Pillar two is a quantitative law for predictive drift across positions.
-Pillar three is a set of empirical tests that are supposed to confirm both.
-I address them in order.
+The narrative is organized into three key components.
+The first pillar is a formal identity that aims to justify the phrase "Bayesian in expectation".
+The second pillar is a quantitative law for predictive drift across positions.
+The third pillar consists of empirical tests that aim to confirm both.
+I will address these components in order.

 The identity at the core appears as an equality of expected Kolmogorov complexities and Shannon information.
 The paper states